 Have suitable padding

 In this context, by the word padding, I mean times between the other meetings of the attendees.
-If one meeting ends at 1000, this doesn’t mean that they’ll be free at 1000 and that your meeting can start at that time.
+If one meeting ends at 1000, this doesn’t mean that attendees will be free at 1000 and that your meeting can start at that time.
 What if the previous meeting overruns?
 Although on this note, it’s also rude to the next group who might use that meeting room if you’re not out at the time when their meeting is due to start.
 By finishing on time, people don’t have to leave early plus this gives time to tidy up the room, re-arrange any chairs, and let the air circulate.
 (It’s unpleasant to go into a meeting room still with the aroma of the previous users)

 How much padding to add?
 A suitable padding is in the order of 5-10 minutes before the half-hour mark, depending on how long the metting is.
-Possibilities include 1000 – 1050 and 1330-1355, instead of 1000-1100 and 1300-1400.
+Possibilities include 1000–1050 and 1330–1355, instead of 1000–1100 and 1300–1400.
 This gives opportunity for the aforementioned room-reset.

 Providing gaps between meetings also allows people to get a coffee or visit the toilet rather than having to join their next meeting late.